bob-donnelly/DAT602-Milestone-Reviews/index.md

 What are ACID Transactions? (n.d.).
 Databricks.
 Retrieved 20 May 2022, from https://databricks.com/glossary/acid-transactions

 What does ACID mean in Database Systems? (n.d.).
 Retrieved 20 May 2022, from https://database.guide/what-is-acid-in-databases/

+### Milestone Three Review

+For milestone three I imported the methods with some tweaks from the C# dat602CLR dataaccessobject into databaseaccessobject for the connection string and objects calling the procedures from the database.
+I also created forms with fields, labels and buttons corresponding to the arguments/data that needed to be passed, then passing them via buttons.

+The dataaccessobjects classes stayed the same but the front end functions had to be rebuilt.
+I choose continue having lightweight methods in the forms as well as ways to open forms after the right buttons were pressed.

+I then added a write up to the report about my GUI forms and what they do with text fields and buttons explained how they work.

+I implemented the link between the database and the C# intermediary functions/classes then the front end form C# code that writes and reads from the database.

+I then finalised the report from milestone one, two and three updating what had changed in the milestones due to milestone three being added or improvements being made.